mishal23/mishal23.github.io/src/posts/no-cost-emi/index.md

 The bank charges processing fee for every loan you create, and thus you're charged and the vendor doesn't compensate for you.
 Usually the processing fee for credit card No Cost EMIs are Rs.
 199 + 18% GST = Rs.
 235.

+### GST on the interest

+As per RBI guidelines, you're charged 18% GST on the interest for every EMI.
+Again, the vendor doesn't compensate for it.

+In my case, total interest was Rs.
+915, so the GST was Rs.
+165 (Rs.
+915 \* 0.18).

 ### Calculation of the interest

 The vendor calculates the interest assuming the loan starts from today and is paid in 90 days, but the actual interest charged by the bank is little different.
 When we avail the no cost EMI using credit card, the amount of each installment is charged on the day of the credit card billing date and we pay the bill by the payment due date.